After Dark – preparing for a new printmaking exhibition

 Saturdays and Sundays – 10am–4pm

-Members of the Maleny Printmakers will be on hand on weekend days to answer questions, explain process and share their inspiration for the collection of prints.
+Members of the Maleny Printmakers will be on hand on weekends to answer questions, explain process and share their inspiration.

 10 September 2018 UPDATE: I managed to produce 3 reduction linocut prints.
 I’m happy with what I printed, just a little disappointed I didn’t get my 4th print done.
 Oh well.
 We’re halfway through the exhibition.
 Its well worth a visit – 26 fabulous original handprinted fine art prints.